aaldridge81/SportsBetting/README.md

 > NOTE: If installation causes an error message, make sure you are navigating within the repository's root directiory, where the requirements.txt file exists

-## Setup

-In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to your API Key:

-    API_KEY = 'APIKEY'

 ## Usage
 To run the program, in the command line: